akoprow/opa-devcamp-facebook/02-walk-through.md

 ![Facebook Developer topbar](https://github.com/akoprow/opa-devcamp-facebook/raw/master/img/fb_topbar.png)

-Go the Apps (highlighted in the above screenshot) and choose ``Create New App''.
+Go the Apps (highlighted in the above screenshot) and choose `Create New App`.

 ![Facebook Developer new app](https://github.com/akoprow/opa-devcamp-facebook/raw/master/img/fb_new_app.png)

 That will open a dialog with basic info about the new application.
-For now just put `OpaIntro1` as _App display name_ (we'd prefer something like 'HelloFacebook', but using Facebook trademarks in app names is prohibited) and agree to the Facebook Platform Policies (preferably, after reading ;).
+For now just put `OpaIntro1` as _App display name_ (we'd prefer something like `HelloFacebook`, but using Facebook trademarks in app names is prohibited) and agree to the Facebook Platform Policies (preferably, after reading ;).

 ![Facebook Developer new app dialog](https://github.com/akoprow/opa-devcamp-facebook/raw/master/img/fb_new_app_dialog.png)